Jakarta, Indonesia City Guide for Men in 2025

 So I would recommend to come here either to live off your savings or, even better, if you already have a source of income set up – either your own gig or the possibility of working remotely.

 The only downsides are the lack of nature and the horrific traffic.
-But both of these issues can easily be solved with good logistics and a quick flight to Bali every month or two.
+But both of these issues can easily be solved with good logistics and a quick flight to Bali every month or two – or spending enough time there until you get used.

 Get to Jakarta before the “bule” ruin an amazing city!